rust-lang/reference/src/conditional-compilation.md

 Each form of conditional compilation takes a _configuration predicate_ that evaluates to true or false.
 The predicate is one of the following:

 * A configuration option.
 The predicate is true if the option is set, and false if it is unset.
 * `all()` with a comma-separated list of configuration predicates.
-It is true precisely if all of the given predicates are true.
+It is true if all of the given predicates are true, or if the list is empty.
 * `any()` with a comma-separated list of configuration predicates.
-It is true precisely if at least one of the given predicates is true.
+It is true if at least one of the given predicates is true.
+If there are no predicates, it is false.
 * `not()` with a configuration predicate.
-It is true precisely if the given predicate is false.
+It is true if its predicate is false and false if its predicate is true.

 _Configuration options_ are either names or key-value pairs, and are either set or unset.
-Configuration options that are names, such as `unix`, are specified by simply writing them.
+Names are written as a single identifier, such as `unix`.
-Configuration options that are key-value pairs are written in the form `key = "value"`, such as `target_arch = "x86_64"`.
+Key-value pairs are written as an identifier, `=`, and then a string, such as `target_arch = "x86_64"`.

 > **Note**: Whitespace around the `=` is ignored, so `foo="bar"` and `foo = "bar"` are equivalent.